Coverage error: Discussion

-Ways to Quantify Coverage Error
+Ways to quantify coverage error

 Many different methods have been used to quantify and correct for coverage error.
 Often, the methods employed are unique to specific agencies and organizations.
 For example, the United States Census Bureau has developed models using the U.S. Postal Service's Delivery Sequence File, IRS 1040 address data, commercially available foreclosure counts, and other data to develop models capable of predicting undercount by census block.
 The Census Bureau has reported some success fitting such models to Zero Inflated Negative Binomial or Zero Inflated Poisson (ZIP) distributions.

 Another method for quantifying coverage error employs mark-and-recapture methodology.
 In mark-and-recapture methodology, a sample is taken directly from the population, marked, and re-introduced into the population.
 At a later date, another sample is then taken from the population (re-capture), and the proportion of previously marked samples is used to estimate the actual population size.
 This method can be extended to determining the validity of a sampling frame by taking a sample directly from the target population and then taking another sample from the data frame in order to estimate under-coverage.
 For example, suppose a census was conducted.
 After the completion of the census, random samples from the frame could be drawn to be counted again.

-Ways to Reduce Coverage Error
+Ways to reduce coverage error

 One way to reduce coverage error is to rely on multiple sources to either build a sample frame or to solicit information.
 This is called a mixed-mode approach.
 For example, Washington State University students conducted Student Survey Experience Surveys by building a sample frame using both street addresses and email addresses.

 In another example of a mixed-mode approach, the 2010 U.S. Census primarily relied on residential mail responses, and then deployed field interviewers to interview non-responders.
 That way, Field Interviewers could determine whether or not the particular address still existed, or was still occupied.
 This approach had the added benefit of cost reduction as the majority of people responded by mail and did not require a field visit.